 I love this idea!
 Is there a way to do this using a laser printer, as I do not have an inkjet?

-Christa, I haven’t tried it on an inkjet but I’ve read some comments that say it doesn’t work.
+Christa, I haven’t tried it on a laser but I’ve read some comments that say it doesn’t work.
 Sorry!

 ~Angela